 New CS Graduate Students

 Welcome to the Department of Computer Science graduate programs!
-Below you can find some resources for getting ready for our program.
+Below you will find resources to assist you in getting ready for the fall semester.
 Please feel free to email firstname.lastname@example.org if you have any questions.

 Please let us know if your status changes before orientation begins.
 In particular, if you do not plan to join our program please let us know so we can release your space to someone else.
 Keep in mind your deposit is non-refundable.